Version 5.46 First Published 30 Jun 2018 Last Updated 22 July 2021 Difficulty level : Advanced

 For the purposes of this example both FE and BE must be saved in the same folder.
 Make sure it is a trusted location.

-The ACCDE FE has been locked down with the Access application interface hidden, the navigation pane and ribbon removed and is encrypted with a simple password isladogs.
-The ACCDB BE file is also encrypted with a different and much stronger password – not supplied nor required to use the application.
+The ACCDB BE file is also encrypted with a different and much stronger password – this is not supplied nor required to use the application.

 The backend datafile contains 1 'deep hidden' table (though it would work equally well with a standard table)